JoJo isn't done yet

 This situation you went through reminds me a lot of what is going on with Taylor Swift and her old record company, Big Machine.
 Are you familiar with what’s going on?

-I’m not familiar.
+I’m not familiar with the latest!

 Awhile ago Scooter Braun purchased Swift’s former label Big Machine, and in doing so, all her master recordings.
 He just recently sold those masters to some investors.
 She says they never even give her a chance to make a move on these recordings.
 All these years later, what’s it like to see something similar happen to another musician?